United States Regiments & Batteries > Pennsylvania

 1862

-January 8 Organized at Philadelphia as the 112th Pennsylvania Volunteers under Colonel Charles Angeroth, Lt.
-Colonel John Oberteuffer and Major William Candidus
+January 8 Organized at Philadelphia as the 112th Pennsylvania Volunteers under the command of Colonel Charles Angeroth, Lieutenant Colonel John Oberteuffer and Major William Candidus

-January 9 Companies D, G and H under Captain James Anderson ordered to Fort Delaware
+January 9 Companies D, G and H under Captain James Anderson were ordered to Fort Delaware

 February 25 Companies A, B, C, E, F, I and K moved to Washington, D.C.